Mahendra-Chouhan/PR-Reviewer/README.md

 🚀 Excited to announce our new open-source project: PR Review Bot, a GitHub Pull Request review bot powered by LLM.

-🤖 PR Review Bot automatically reviews open PRs in your GitHub repository, providing helpful feedback and even approving or requesting changes based on the analysis of the PR text and comments.
+🤖 Commit Critiq automatically reviews open PRs in your GitHub repository, providing helpful feedback and even approving or requesting changes based on the analysis of the PR text and comments.

 🔧 Save time and effort in your development workflow by automating the initial review process, ensuring PRs adhere to your project's guidelines and best practices.